petorikooru/the-game/README.md

 4. ~~ncurses integration so it will look much nicer~~ (nvm im too lazy)
 5. idk, something that will comes up in my dream

+For the old codes, you can check the "Old" branch.